meg768/rpi-ws281x/README.md

 # rpi-ws281x

-This is a npm module for connecting a Raspberyy Pi to Neopixel strips.
+This is a npm module for connecting a Raspbery Pi to Neopixel strips.
 It uses the library from **jgarff** https://github.com/jgarff/rpi_ws281x.

 You may also check out another npm module https://www.npmjs.com/package/rpi-ws281x-native.